chrisadoorn/commitextractor/database/database.md

 The bestandswijziging table contains information about filechanges.
 It contains the name of the file, the diff, the text after the change.
 Bestandswijziging relates to commitinfo.

 ### tables containing the analysis

+#### Zoekterm
+The table zoekterm contains the keywords that you are looking for.
+The content depends on the language under study.
+Each keyword is associated with the extension of the file you are looking in.

+#### Bestandswijziging_zoekterm
+This table shows which keywords are found in which file.
+Records are inserted by the text search module.
+In the next analysis steps the _falsepositive_ flag can be updated, as well as an reason filled in _afkeurreden_.
+Bestandswijziging_zoekterm relates both to Bestandswijziging and Zoekterm.

+#### Bestandswijziging_zoekterm_regelnummer
+This table stores the line numbers where the keyword has been found.
+Bestandswijziging_zoekterm_regelnummer relates to Bestandswijziging_zoekterm.

 ### tables to control and monitor the process
 This is the technical part of the database.